muonsoft/openapi-mock/docs/usage_guide.md

 ./openapi-mock serve --specification-url path/to/your/openapi-specification.yaml
 ```

-Setting URL to specification file via environment variable.
+Set URL to specification file via environment variable.

 ```bash
 export OPENAPI_MOCK_SPECIFICATION_FILE=path/to/your/openapi-specification.yaml
 ./openapi-mock serve
 ```

-Setting URL to specification file via configuration file `openapi-mock.yaml`.
+Set URL to specification file via configuration file `openapi-mock.yaml`.

 ```yaml
 openapi:
   specification_url: 'path/to/your/openapi-specification.yaml'
 ```

-To start a web server simply use.
+For that case to start a web server simply use.

 ```bash
 ./openapi-mock serve